-/usr/sbin/useradd -g oinstall [-G dba] oracle
+/usr/sbin/useradd -g oinstall -G dba oracle

-This command creates the oracle user and specifies oinstall as the primary group and dba as an optional secondary group.
+This command creates the oracle user and specifies oinstall as the primary group and dba as the secondary group.

 5. Enter the following command to set the password of the oracle user: